-New applicants who wish to apply to the Scheme as an individual/sole trader, or on behalf of a company or a media service provider must register as an applicant on cnam.submit.com.
+New applicants who wish to apply to the Scheme as an individual/sole trader, or on behalf of a company or a media service provider must register as an Applicant on cnam.submit.com.
+Applicants who applied to Round 1 of the Scheme via submit.com will already be able to access the application platform.
 If you are unsure how to submit an application, please contact An Coimisiún at journalism@cnam.ie for information and assistance.
 An Coimisíun will also host information sessions and regularly publish FAQs.